divad1998/Authentication_API/README.md

 # codingchallenge
-A sample secured rest api for adding and getting users -- includes a login endpoint.
+A jwt-secured RESTful api for registering users, logging in and getting users.